Taneo Sebastian: 2020-present: Joining Alamat, acting, modeling

 Sebastian auditioned for Viva Records' new boy band project in 2020.
 The members underwent intensive training for nine months, which encompassed singing, dancing, physical fitness, and personality development.
 Their training also included acting workshops.
 On February 14, 2021, Sebastian was among the nine members who debuted as Alamat, with the multilingual song "Kbye", which had lyrics in the Philippine languages Bikolano, Cebuano, Hiligaynon, Ilocano, Kapampangan, Tagalog, and Waray-Waray.
 Sebastian was appointed as the leader of the group.
 A few weeks after "Kbye" was released, Alamat became the second P-pop group to make it on Billboard's Next Big Sound chart after SB19, debuting at number two.
 Publications also regarded them as the fastest-rising Filipino act on the chart.

 In March 2022, Sebastian completed Viva Artists Agency's Basic Acting Workshop for Film and TV.
 He made his film debut in the 2022 romantic drama film Expensive Candy as Leung, one of Toto (Carlo Aquino)'s troublemaker students.

 In January 2023, Sebastian starred in the music video for "Maharani", a single by Alamat.
 In the video, he and the other members of Alamat are classmates rehearsing a singkil performance with their classmate, portrayed by Jhoanna Robles of Bini.
 Sebastian is Prince Bantugan and Robles is Princess Gandingan, the main couple of the Maranao epic poem usually portrayed in singkil performances, Darangen.
 As they continue to practice the dance, a spark grows between Sebastian and Robles.
 Nylon Manila's Rafael Bautista remarked that "it felt correct seeing them as the lead couple of the video", pointing out that Robles and Taneo are both the official leaders of their respective pop groups.

 In May, Sebastian posed for the Philippine magazine Parcinq's fashion feature, styled by Bryan Laroza.
 Hans Ethan Carbonilla wrote that Sebastian's "ethereal sun-kissed glow" perfectly captured the essence of a summer day in the countryside.
 Sebastian walked the runway at BYS Fashion Week 2023 in October, modeling pieces by Antonina.
 That year, he also starred as Joey in Marita.
 It is a horror film inspired by the urban legend of a university theater actress who committed suicide in front of a shocked audience in the 1970s.
 In the film, she is named Marita.
 Years after her death, a teacher portrayed by Louise delos Reyes tries to revive the school's theater; Joey is one of the students haunted by the "vicious" ghost of Marita when he joins the new theater troupe.
 In 2024, Sebastian had a supporting role in the romantic drama film Ikaw Pa Rin Ang Pipiliin Ko.
 On August 15, 2025, he was announced as a cast member on Ang Mutya ng Section E, as Yuri's rival Ryosuke Sato.

+In September 2026, Deadline confirmed that Sebastian will star in Hum as Toma, a young cowboy in Benguet.
+It is his first lead role.